KrystianSkwierawski/Messenger/README.md

 ## Messenger - realtime chat communicator.
-The idea for this project arose while learning SignalR and willing to put it into practice.
+The idea for this project came up when I was learning SignalR, I wanted to put it into practice.

 ![image](https://user-images.githubusercontent.com/52860350/98403497-5b478200-2069-11eb-876a-3d2ddb9f8284.png)

 ## Features